Cocaine and society: Trafficking

-Organized criminal gangs operating on a large scale dominate the cocaine trade.
-Most cocaine is grown and processed in South America, particularly in Colombia, Bolivia, Peru, and smuggled into the United States and Europe, the United States being the world's largest consumer of cocaine, where it is sold at huge markups; usually in the US at $80–120 for 1 gram, and $250–300 for 3.5 grams (1/8 of an ounce, or an "eight ball").
+Organized criminal gangs, operating on a large scale, dominate the cocaine trade.
+Most cocaine is grown and processed in South America (particularly in Colombia, Bolivia, and Peru) and smuggled into the United States and Europe.
+The U.S. is the world's largest consumer of cocaine, and it is sold at a steep markup by the gram or eighth of an ounce (3.5 grams, known as an "eight ball").

 Smuggling methods

 Concealment

-A 2,133-pound seizure of cocaine in a shipping container shipped from South America to Europe.